ucdavis/endowmentreport/index.md

 ---

-## 2022 Updates
+## 2023 Updates
 ### Email Address Collection
 Given the transition to digital reports, stewardees will receive access instructions via email.
-As such, we are placing a special focus in this year's preliminary listing on obtaining email addresses for stewardees.
+As such, we continue to focus in this year's preliminary listing on obtaining email addresses for stewardees.
 In the change forms on Airtable you will be prompted to add an email address for a stewardee if we do not have one on file.

-We obtained many new email addresses over the last two years.
+We obtained many new email addresses over the last years.
 However, we still do not have emails on file for many recipients.

 Given that the majority of donors are receiving digital reports, we are not including mailing addresses in the preliminary listing.
 If a record you are reviewing has no email addresses on file, please ensure that their mailing address in Advance is correct as that is where their printed report will be sent.